High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Introduction

-The CEP model used here makes significant simplifications regarding the constraints imposed by the transmission grid.
-A selection of the investment plans obtained was reviewed by a team at Pacific Northwest National Laboratory (PNNL).
+The CEP model used here makes significant simplifications regarding the constraints imposed by the real transmission system.
+To partially address this limitation, a selection of the investment plans obtained from our model was analyzed by a team at Pacific Northwest National Laboratory (PNNL).
 They performed power flow, contingency, and dynamic stability analyses on the Puerto Rico system that would result from the implementation of these investment plans.
 The feasibility of the proposed system was assessed, and in particular, the need for additional generation and/or battery storage reserves for frequency and voltage support.
-While preliminary results show that the investment plans obtained from the CEP tool presented in this study are feasible and reasonable, exhaustive analysis in this direction was out of the scope of this study.
+While preliminary results show that the investment plans obtained from the CEP model presented in this study are operationally feasible and reliable when analyzed with higher-fidelity operational models, exhaustive analysis in this direction was out of the scope of this study.

 The remainder of this report is organized as follows.
 In Section \ref{sec:cep}, we introduce our Capacity Expansion Planning model and describe in detail the mathematical formulation of this problem as an optimization model as well as modeling assumptions and limitations.
-In Section \ref{sec:test_system}, we describe the data sources used as inputs for the CEP model and assumptions made about missing or incomplete data to enable this analysis.
+In Section \ref{sec:test_system}, we describe the data sources used as inputs for our CEP model of Puerto Rico and assumptions made about missing or incomplete data to enable this analysis.
 The different planning scenarios and corresponding results are presented in Section \ref{sec:simulations}.
 The conclusions of the study are presented in Section \ref{sec:conclusions}.
-The Appendix contains details about the mathematical model and data that were relegated from the main part of this text.
+The Appendix contains details about the data that were relegated from the main part of this text.